Tour du Mont Blanc Camping Trek

 Tour Overview

-Led by an experienced International Mountain Leader (IML), you will climb over six mountain passes, cross beneath colossal glaciers, meander through beautiful alpine meadows, and discover charming, picture-postcard villages.
-We sleep in comfortable campsites throughout the trek, often with outstanding views that aren’t possible from a hotel room.
-Tents are modern and spacious – designed for 3 people but only allocated to 2 – and an unlimited number of single tents is available.
+Led by an experienced International Mountain Leader, you will climb over six mountain passes, cross beneath colossal glaciers, meander through beautiful alpine meadows, and discover picture-postcard villages.
+We sleep in campsites throughout the trek, often with outstanding views that aren’t possible from a hotel room.
+Tents are modern and spacious – designed for three people but only allocated to two – and an unlimited number of single tents is available.
 For those seeking a little more comfort, mattresses and sleeping bags are also available to hire.

 Highlights